Your Scientific Guide To Anhedonia

 Anhedonia may occur when the brain's pleasure circuit (e.g., ventral tegmental area, nucleus accumbens, and prefrontal cortex) shuts down or reduces its capacity.
 In the context of psychology, the term was first coined by French psychologist Theodule Ribot as “l’anhédonie” in 1896.
 He found that people with social anhedonia can lose interest not only in their hobbies but also in friends, work, and food.
 They may also experience chronic pain and have difficulty experiencing positive emotions of any kind.

-Research suggests that the brain's pleasure circuits may have the ability to be modified based on the stimuli they receive.
-The brain circuitry of individuals with anhedonia may change so that it becomes unable to receive impulses related to pleasure.
+The brain's pleasure circuits seem to have the ability to be modified based on the stimuli they receive.
+The circuitry in the brain of individuals with anhedonia may change so that it becomes unable to receive impulses related to pleasure.
 However, anhedonia may not shut down all the brain's pleasure circuits.
 Some people with depression still experience pleasure; they may simply find it difficult to sustain good feelings over time.

 Getty